ASA Top Legislative and Regulatory Priorities (July 2015)

 Biotech and Food Regulations (USDA, EPA, FDA, and multiple committees of jurisdiction)

-- Support and seek co-sponsorship of legislation to establish Federal labeling standards for foods containing biotech ingredients to prevent a patchwork of state requirements.
+- Request co-sponsorship and enactment in 2015 of legislation to establish voluntary Federal labeling standards for foods containing biotech ingredients to prevent a patchwork of state requirements.

 - Modify FDA’s proposal to withdraw GRAS status for partially hydrogenated vegetable oils.